Introduction

 Background

-RCommon was created out of the need for infrastructure code which was flexible enough to be used in a wide array of enterprise applications.
-As the .NET ecosystems evolves, there has been a continuing need to evolve implementations/tooling in an enterprise capacity.
-That is to say, that while various tools get upgraded, we have a need of encapsulating that functionality to limit the impact of refactoring.
+RCommon was created out of the need for infrastructure code which was flexible enough to be used in a wide array of enterprise applications in.NET development teams that want to use strongly vetted patterns, and practices that have a high degree of scrutiny and validation in the .NET community and the software engineering community at large.
+As the .NET ecosystems evolve, there has been a continuing need to evolve implementations/tooling in a manner that does not fundamentally require change at the infrastructure code level.

 What It IS